myriadrf/LimeADPD/docs/userguide/dpdcontrol.rst

 are obtained, which are out of specified range, there is a RF reflection or interference.
 To solve this, check the RF cables.
 The cable dedicated for DPD monitoring path (from PA’s coupling output to board) must have strong shield.
-Else, place 10dBm-20dBm RF attenuator at LimeSDR QPCIe board receive port, dedicated to DPD monitoring input, rather than at PA’s coupling output.
+Else, place 10dBm-20dBm RF attenuator at board receive port, dedicated to DPD monitoring input, rather than at PA’s coupling output.

 .. note::